Android (operating system): Applications

 Android has a growing selection of third-party applications, which can be acquired by users by downloading and installing the application's APK (Android application package) file, or by downloading them using an application store program that allows users to install, update, and remove applications from their devices.
 Google Play Store is the primary application store installed on Android devices that comply with Google's compatibility requirements and license the Google Mobile Services software.
 Google Play Store allows users to browse, download and update applications published by Google and third-party developers; as of January 2021, there are more than three million applications available for Android in Play Store.
 As of July 2013, 50 billion application installations had been performed.
 Some carriers offer direct carrier billing for Google Play application purchases, where the cost of the application is added to the user's monthly bill.
 As of May 2017, there are over one billion active users a month for Gmail, Android, Chrome, Google Play and Maps.

 Due to the open nature of Android, a number of third-party application marketplaces also exist for Android, either to provide a substitute for devices that are not allowed to ship with Google Play Store, provide applications that cannot be offered on Google Play Store due to policy violations, or for other reasons.
 Examples of these third-party stores have included the Amazon Appstore, GetJar, and SlideMe.
 F-Droid, another alternative marketplace, seeks to only provide applications that are distributed under free and open source licenses.

 In October 2020, Google removed several Android applications from Play Store, as they were identified breaching its data collection rules.
 The firm was informed by International Digital Accountability Council (IDAC) that apps for children like Number Coloring, Princess Salon and Cats & Cosplay, with collective downloads of 20 million, were violating Google's policies.

-At the Windows 11 announcement event in June 2021, Microsoft showcased the new Windows Subsystem for Android (WSA) that will enable support for the Android Open Source Project (AOSP) and will allow users to run Android apps on their Windows desktop.
+At the Windows 11 announcement event in June 2021, Microsoft showcased the new Windows Subsystem for Android (WSA) to enable support for the Android Open Source Project (AOSP), but it has since been deprecated.
+It was intended to allow users to run Android apps and games on their Windows 11 desktop.
+Microsoft ended WSA support on March 5, 2025.